teal-language/tl/docs/pragmas.md

 This is because, up to Teal 0.15.x, the language was lenient on the _arity_ of function calls (the number of expressions passed as arguments in the call).
-It would just assumed that any missing arguments were intended to be `nil` on purpose.
+It would just assume that any missing arguments were intended to be `nil` on purpose.
 More often than not, this is not the case, and a missing argument is does not mean that the argument was option, but rather than the programmer forgot about it (this is common when adding new arguments during a code